Cenovus and Husky to hold special shareholder meetings on proposed Plan of Arrangement

 Special meetings for Cenovus common shareholders and for Husky common shareholders, preferred shareholders and optionholders will be held in order to consider and vote on resolutions in connection with the plan of arrangement, as described in the circular.
 Due to COVID-19, and in alignment with the recommendations of Canadian public health officials, the meetings will be conducted via live webcasts.

 - Warning!
-GuruFocus has detected 4 Warning Signs with TSX:HSE.
+GuruFocus has detected 2 Warning Signs with CVE.
 Click here to check it out.

 The Husky virtual meeting will be held at 9:00 a.m.
 MT/11:00 a.m.
 ET on Tuesday, December 15, 2020 and the Cenovus virtual meeting will commence at 1:00 p.m.
 MT/3:00 p.m.
 ET on the same day.